rizinorg/book/src/analysis/code_analysis.md

 In this example, we analyze the whole file (`aa`) and then print disassembly of the `main()` function (`pdf`).
 The `aa` command belongs to the family of auto analysis commands and performs only the most basic auto analysis steps.
-In radare2 there are many different types of the auto analysis commands with a different analysis depth, including partial emulation: `aa`, `aaa`, `aab`, `aaaa`, ...
+In rizin there are many different types of the auto analysis commands with a different analysis depth, including partial emulation: `aa`, `aaa`, `aab`, `aaaa`, ...
-There is also a mapping of those commands to the r2 CLI options: `r2 -A`, `r2 -AA`, and so on.
+There is also a mapping of those commands to the rizin CLI options: `rizin -A`, `rizin -AA`, and so on.

-It is a common sense that completely automated analysis can produce non sequitur results, thus radare2 provides separate commands for the particular stages of the analysis allowing fine-grained control of the analysis process.
+It is a common sense that completely automated analysis can produce non sequitur results, thus rizin provides separate commands for the particular stages of the analysis allowing fine-grained control of the analysis process.
 Moreover, there is a treasure trove of configuration variables for controlling the analysis outcomes.
 You can find them in `anal.*` and `emu.*` cfg variables' namespaces.